Here’s Why Consumer Reports Suggest You Never Buy Any Mitsubishi Outlander

 Still, not everyone was convinced.
 Despite a redesign for the current model year, the 2022 Mitsubishi Outlander hasn’t done enough to win over skeptics.
 Consumer Reports thought it performed adequately regarding its road test but had low-reliability ratings, and its overall score was far from earning a recommendation from the company.
 While it didn’t make the bottom of the list, it was also nowhere near the top.

 What if you’re looking for a used Mitsubishi Outlander?
 That’s a far worse option to consider.
 For its 2019 model year, Mitsubishi was 30/33 on their list of brands on their overall ranking list, making it the 3rd worst brand available, a spot it’s been near since at least 2016.
 In fact, Consumer Reports hasn’t been able to recommend a model for the last several years, even with the improved 2022 Outlander.

 For its 2018 Mitsubishi Outlander review, Consumer Reports said, “skip the low-scoring Outlander altogether.”
 The reviewers had more bad things to say about it than good.
 Specifically, the road test yielded subpar results.
-Scores for acceleration, transmission, fuel economy, cargo area, interior, and most comfort and convenience features all scored 3/5.
-High scores included 4/5 for rear-seat comfort, braking, front and rear access, usability, and a single 5/5 for the climate system.
-The lowest scores were for routine and emergency handling, with a 2/5 and a 1/5 for third-row access.
+Scores for acceleration, transmission, fuel economy, cargo area, interior, and most comfort and convenience features all scored ok.
+High scores included rear-seat comfort, braking, front and rear access, usability, and a single perfect score for the climate system.
+The lowest scores were for routine and emergency handling, and third-row access.

 The best thing going for new and old Outlander models is its nod as a Top Safety Pick by the Insurance Institute for Highway Safety (IIHS).
 This is especially true of its redesigned 2022 model year, which received top scores in nearly every IIHS category, with its improved headlights being a notable and preferred upgrade.